jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-03-21-configuring_ntp_server.md

 ---
-title: Configuring an NTP Server and Synchronizing Time with a Client
+title: Configuring a NTP Server and Synchronizing Time with a Client
 layout: post
 date: '2024-03-21'
 description: we will walk through the process of configuring a Network Time Protocol (NTP) server on a RHEL 9 system.